- white drawing sheet A4

 - fine black marker

 Magritte gave his paintings a realistic effect of surrealism.
-He painted simple objects, like a shoe, an apple, a pipe or a tree.
-Magritte took these things out of their ordinary environment and placed them in a special surrounding.
+He painted simple objects, like a shoe, apple or tree.
+He took these things out of their ordinary environment and placed them in a special surrounding.

-One of Magritte's most famous works is "La Trahison des Images" (The Treachery of Images).
-This is a very realistic painting from a pipe, with the text: Ceci n'est pas une pipe (This is not a pipe).
+One of Magritte's most famous works is a very realistic painting from a pipe, with the text: Ceci n'est pas une pipe (This is not a pipe).
 The painting is not a pipe, but rather an image of a pipe.
 As Magritte himself commented: "The famous pipe.
 How people reproached me for it!
 And yet, could you stuff my pipe?
 No, it's just a representation, is it not?
 So if I had written on my picture 'This is a pipe,' I'd have been lying!"
 By putting us constantly on the wrong track, Magritte forces us to think about art.
-Magritte thought it the task of an artist to place reality in a different context.